Herb Adderley: Green Bay Packers

-Adderley started for the Packers from 1961–1969, then played three seasons (1970–1972) with the Dallas Cowboys.
-While with the Packers, he won rings for five NFL championships and wins in the first two Super Bowls.
-Adderley was a factor in the Super Bowl II win over the Oakland Raiders, intercepting a pass by Raiders quarterback Daryle Lamonica in the fourth quarter and returning it 60 yards for a touchdown to put the game away.
+The Packers then went on to win Super Bowl II, 33–14 over the Oakland Raiders.
+Adderley was a factor in the Super Bowl II win over the Raiders, intercepting a pass by Raiders quarterback Daryle Lamonica in the fourth quarter and returning it 60 yards for a touchdown to put the game away.
 It was the first Super Bowl touchdown scored on an intercepted pass.